Polyamory in the United States: Acceptance

 Polyamory is a subset of ethical non-monogamy (ENM), also known as consensual non-monogamy, in which one or more members in a relationship engage in a relationship with two or more people.
 Individuals in polyamorous relationships are more likely to identify as bisexual or pansexual than heterosexual.
 A 2016 study showed that only half of all American millennials want a completely monogamous relationship.
 In January 2018, BET reported that polyamory was growing within the African American community.

 In 2021, research conducted with more than 3,000 Americans, found that 16.8% of those surveyed "desire[d] to engage in polyamory", 10.7% of those surveyed had "engaged in polyamory at some point during their life," while 6.5% of those surveyed said they knew someone who had been "or is currently engaged in polyamory" and noted among those not interested in polyamory, 14.2% stated they "respect people who engage in polyamory."
 The Austin Institute for the Study of Family and Culture stated that one in 6 Americans find polyamory to be socially acceptable.
 Men are more likely than women (21% versus 13%) to accept polyamory.
 A 2023 survey by YouGov found that 34% of Americans describe their ideal relationship as something other than completely monogamous.

+In a survey of 5,885 non-monogamous respondents in 2025, Only 24% of respondents identified as heterosexual/straight and 71% identified as cisgender.
+54% identified as polyamorous, with most not being fully open about their relationship status, especially to their work supervisors or landlords.
+61% reported experiencing prejudice and discrimination.